hgamboa/novaelphy/EMG.md

 skin over the muscle of interest, in order to measure the difference of potential between them and acquire and amplify the signal.
 [1], [3] This is preferred to the more invasive method of insert needle electrodes into the muscle.
 [4]

+### Steps

+1. Prepare.
+Remove hair, dead skin and oils using a lightly abrsive and rubbing material with alcool at the electrodes sites.
+Select a place without muscle int he skin to place the ground electrode.

+2. Connect.
+Place the surfaces on the midline of the belly of with an inter-electrode space of ~2cm oriented paralell to the direction of the muscle fibers.

+3. Acquire.
+Make some movements.
+Visualize the signals in open signals

+#### Troubleshooting

+* ***baseline shifts***: After each burst a regular EMG signals returns to 0.
+Shifts may occurr if the ground is not used, the surfaces are loose or not touching at all.

+* ***baseline noise***: Increased baseline noise may appear when the detection surfaces touch each other or the skin have not been correctly prepared.

+* ***ECG artifacts***: when acquiring near the heart ECG bursts may contaminate the EMG signal

 ###The signal - Image